 COVID-19 is making many of us stay indoors.
 While we slowly adapt to this situation, we’re also discovering new hacks every day to maintain a healthy lifestyle.
 To add to that list, here’s how you can improve your My Nightingale results while staying indoors.

 Many of you have taken your first My Nightingale blood analysis and are probably now looking for ways to improve a specific biomarker or health indicator.
 However, life has changed since the pandemic, making us stay home.
-We, therefore, thought of writing a blog post about how to improve your health while staying indoors.
+Therefore, we thought of writing a blog post about how to improve your health while staying indoors.

-My Nightingale blood analysis tracks 6 health indicators, each one attached to a different aspect of your health.
-Although it might be tempting to start improving all of them at the same time, changing too many things together can get overwhelming.
+My Nightingale blood analysis tracks 6 health indicators, each attached to a different aspect of your health.
+Although it might be tempting to start improving all of them simultaneously, changing too many things together can get overwhelming.
 Therefore, the key is to take baby steps — making small improvements aimed at a particular aspect of health, or even a biomarker, at a time.
 Once you get used to a “new health routine”, set another one with a new goal.
 These small steps will accumulate over time and lead to bigger health improvements.

 Here’s how you can improve your health indicator (and the associated biomarkers) results while staying indoors.

 Contributing biomarkers: ApoB, ApoA1, ApoB/ApoA1 ratio, total cholesterol, LDL-cholesterol, HDL-cholesterol, triglycerides, VLDL-cholesterol.